federatedsecure/whitepaper/README.md

 pip install federatedsecure-client
 ```

-On machines where pip is not readily available as a command line tool (e.g. Android), the following workaround works directly in python:
+On machines where pip is not readily available as a command line tool (e.g., Android), the following workaround works directly in Python:

 ```
 import pip